LLNL/ppo_and_friends/README.md

    processor will collect 1024/N of those timesteps, where N is the total number of processors (remainders go to processor 0).
 Note that there are various side effects of this, some of which are outlined below.
-   Also, `envs_per_proc` can have a similar effect on reducing the total timesteps that each environment instance experiences, especially if each instance can reach its max timesteps before being "done".
+   Also, `envs-per-proc` can have a similar effect on reducing the total timesteps that each environment instance experiences, especially if each instance can reach its max timesteps before being "done".
 2. Increasing the processor count doesn't always increase training speed.